panzerdp/dmitripavlutin.com/content/posts/150-index-signatures/index.md

 //      ^?
 ```

-The idea of the index signatures is to map the key type to value type.
+The idea of the index signatures is to map key type to value type.
+That allows you to type objects of unknown structure when the only thing you know about the object is the key type and value type.

 ## 2. Index signature syntax